iotexproject/halogrants/README.md

 ## Goals
 The IoTeX Halo Program, runs by the IoTeX Foundation, funds community projects benefiting the IoTeX community.
 At a high level, we welcome two categories of proposals, tech or non-tech:
 - **RFP (Requests for Proposals)** which define a scope of work and funding limit.
 In some instances we may fund multiple teams to work independently on solutions to the same RFP.
-- **OEP (Open-ended Proposals)** which is an open program that incentize proposing innovative and impactful ideas for our ecosystem.
+- **OEP (Open-ended Proposals)** which is an open program that incentize proposing innovative and impactful ideas for our ecosystem which are not covered by REPs.

 ## Types of Grants
 Recommended proposal types include, but are not limited to: